vysker/vscode-php-formatter/README.md

 ## Installation Guide

-1. Download this extension by using any of the methods on this page: https://code.visualstudio.com/Docs/extensions/install-extension.
+1. Download this extension by using any of the methods [here](https://code.visualstudio.com/Docs/extensions/install-extension).
-2. Install PHP-CS-Fixer using one of the methods on this page: https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.
+2. Install PHP-CS-Fixer using one of the methods [here](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation).
-3. To format a file with a custom keybinding, see [Extension Commands](#commands).
-To format a file on save, add this to your [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace): `"phpformatter.onSave" = true`.
-4. Based on your installation method of PHP-CS-Fixer, use the following settings:
+3. Based on your installation method of PHP-CS-Fixer, use one of the following settings:
   1. **[Composer]** If you installed PHP-CS-Fixer using Composer, then do the following:
     1. Make sure you add Composer to your PATH environment variable.
 On Windows that is `%APPDATA%\Composer\vendor\bin`.
 For Linux that is `/.composer/vendor/bin`.
     2. Add this to your user settings `"phpformatter.composer": true`.
-  2. **[Manual]** If you installed the .phar file manually, then do the following:
+  2. **[Manual]** If you installed the php-cs-fixer file manually, then do the following:
-    1. Point the `phpformatter.pharPath` setting to where you put the .phar file, e.g. `"phpformatter.pharPath" = "C:/php-cs-fixer.phar"`.
+    1. Point the `phpformatter.pharPath` setting to where you put the php-cs-fixer file, e.g. `"phpformatter.pharPath" = "C:/php-cs-fixer.phar"` or `"phpformatter.pharPath" = "/usr/local/bin/php-cs-fixer"`.
     2. Make sure PHP is part of your PATH environment variable (test this by typing `php -v` into your terminal).
-If you do not wish to do so, then add this setting `"phpformatter.phpPath" = "C:\xampp\php.exe"` and point it to the relevant location.
+If you don't want PHP in your path variable, then add this setting `"phpformatter.phpPath" = "C:\xampp\php.exe"` and point it to the relevant location.
-    3. Make sure `phpformatter.composer` is set to `false`, which it is by default.
+    3. Make sure the `phpformatter.composer` setting is set to `false`, which it is by default.
+4. To format a file with a custom keybinding or action, see [Extension Commands](#commands).
+To format a file on save, add this to your [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace): `"phpformatter.onSave" = true`.
 5. You're done!
 You might need to restart Visual Studio Code, however.

 ## Extension Settings